TimDaub/string-to-btc-addresses/readme.md

 This little script encodes a given text into valid bitcoin addresses that can later be used as outputs in a transaction in order to save a message _forever_ in the blockchain.

-This was inspired by Ken Shirriff: http://www.righto.com/2014/02/ascii-bernanke-wikileaks-photographs.html
+This was inspired by [Ken Shirriff](http://www.righto.com/2014/02/ascii-bernanke-wikileaks-photographs.html).

+This package can be found on [npm](https://www.npmjs.org/package/string-to-btc-addresses).

 In order to use the script do this: